osuosl/iam/README.md

 command:

 ```
-$ docker-compose run --service-ports --rm dev bash   # puts you in a dev shell
+$ docker-compose run --service-ports --rm dev_myusername bash   # puts you in a dev shell
 ```

 If you would just like to run a development instance, run the following
 command:

 ```
-$ docker-compose up dev   # starts running the app on port 8000
+$ docker-compose up dev_myusername   # starts running the app on port 8000
 ```

 If changes have been made to the dockerfiles (`dockerfiles/app` or the remote